DevOnTheRocks/StickyChunk/README.md

 # StickySponge
-A chunk persistence plugin for keeping your entities and blocks loaded.
+A loadedRegion persistence plugin for keeping your entities and blocks loaded.